GSNCunha/T4_GC/README.md

 The plant model simulates the behavior of the tank’s input and output flow, adjusting the tank level based on valve control and flow rates over time.

+## Packet Loss Management

+The project was implemented on a channel with a high packet loss rate.
+To handle this, the system was designed to ensure message reliability by:

+- Storing sent messages and waiting for acknowledgment from the server.
+- Checking the response for each sent message to confirm the execution of commands.
+- Resending messages when acknowledgments were not received within a specific time frame, ensuring no command was lost due to network issues.